 - 6800 Burleson Road, Bldg.
 310, Austin 78744

-Assistance League of Austin is an organization of volunteers dedicated to addressing specific needs through nine philanthropic programs, including scholarships for Austin Community College students, services for the elderly and sexual assault survivor kits.
+Assistance League of Austin is an organization of volunteers dedicated to addressing specific needs through nine philanthropic programs, including toy carts at Dell Children's Medical Center, services for the elderly and clothing for Austin-area students.
 Volunteers must attend three training sessions before participating.

 Assistance League of Georgetown Area is a philanthropic, nonprofit volunteer organization with the mission to help those in need within the community through services such as buying clothes for children, hosting monthly birthday parties at an Alzheimer’s disease unit, tutoring programs and operating The Assistance League Thrift Shop.
 Volunteers must go through a training program and become a member of the organization.